 - (unless you tell us not to) other organisations (including our related bodies corporate) for the marketing of their products and services.

 In some cases, we may need to transfer your personal information outside Australia.
-Countries where our suppliers might hold personal information overseas currently include the United States of America, England and Italy.
+Countries where our suppliers might hold personal information overseas currently include the United States of America, England, Italy and India.

 Your access to your personal information

 If at any time you wish to know what personal information we hold about you, you may request your details by writing to the Privacy Officer, Cuscal Limited at GPO Box 4720 Sydney NSW 2001.